tnhgeneric/Agentic-onto/apps/agentic-backend/README.md

   - A `Diagnosis` node
   - An `Appointment` node (linked to the doctor, hospital, and diagnosis)
   - A `Patient` node (linked to the appointment and diagnosis)
+  - A `Treatment` node (linked to diagnosis and/or appointment)
+  - A `Medication` node (linked to treatment and/or patient)
+  - A `Test` node (linked to appointment and/or patient)
 - All relationships (edges) are set in Java before saving, so Neo4j will persist both the nodes and their connections.
-- After initialization, a log message is printed: `Sample data initialized: Patient, Doctor, Hospital, Diagnosis, Appointment nodes and relationships created in Neo4j.`
+- After initialization, a log message is printed: `Sample data initialized: Patient, Doctor, Hospital, Diagnosis, Appointment, Treatment, Medication, Test nodes and relationships created in Neo4j.`

 **How to use:**
 1. Start the backend application with `./mvnw spring-boot:run` (or `mvnw.cmd spring-boot:run` on Windows).